Blade Marathon Secrets

 What I don't do:

 - I don't wipe the blade, to clean it, or for any other reason.
+This is to prevent inadvertent damage.

 - I don't strop the blade, like on my palm, or jeans, or anything.
 Of course, this also means I don't sharpen the blade either.
+I'm not saying that I won't ever, but with my long-run Nacet, I have just chosen not to try to condition or improve the edge.

 - for the first 240 uses or so, I did not dip the blade in alcohol or any other similar treatment.
 I will probably start doing that, however, just to stop any bacteria from causing problems.